Capleton: Religious views

 Capleton makes reference to Bobo Ashanti, one of the various mansions of the Rastafari movement.
-Yet he frequently mentions there's no separation between the mansions of Rastafari as he sees it.
+Yet he frequently mentions there is no separation between the mansions of Rastafari as he sees it.
 He stated in an interview on TraceTV that he is a vegan, not consuming meat or dairy in any form, but he also rejects anything made from soya.
 He also touches on the subject of his lyrics regarding fire, saying they are metaphoric references of purification, not violence or murder.

 Criticisms

 Capleton has faced criticism for anti-gay lyrics in some of his songs though homosexuality remains illegal in his native Jamaica.
 His manager has argued that some of the controversial lyrics have been mistranslated and do not actually refer to gays.
 Capleton himself has admitted that through his Rastafari faith he believes that a homosexual lifestyle is not right, but has insisted that terms such as "burn" and "fire" are not to be understood in the literal sense "to go out and burn and kill people", but as a metaphor for "purification" and cleansing.
-As part of an agreement to end the Stop Murder Music campaign, Capleton and other artists allegedly signed the Reggae Compassionate Act (RCA) in 2007.

-However, Capleton has continued to sing songs that some claim violate the RCA, causing the cancellation of a concert in Switzerland in 2008 and a United States tour in 2010.
+However, Capleton has continued to sing songs that some see as anti-gay, causing the cancellation of a concert in Switzerland in 2008 and a United States tour in 2010.